harryhanYuhao/guide_for_self_studying_programming/src/title_page.md

 The only prerequisites are a personal computer and the determination to learn.

 The abundance of information on the internet makes self-studying computer science possible, but it does not make it easy.
-The information on the internet are disorganised and unequal on quality, some even blatantly false.
+These information is disorganised and unequal on quality, with some even blatantly false.
-It is impossible for beginners to organise the informations, judge their correctness, and make coherent and sensible plans for what to learn next.
+It is impossible for beginners to organise the informations, judge their correctness, overcome all the troubles of digesting them, and make coherent plans for what to learn next.
 This book will help you do exactly these.

 Specifically, it will help you in two ways:
 1. It will teach you enough knowledge so that you can study computer science by yourself,
-1. It will provides for you enough recourses for further study.
+1. It will give you enough recourses for further study.

 If you do not plan to study computer science, I encourage you to try.
 Computer science and related technologies has influenced every aspect of our lives.